Tony Romo Trade Rumors: Dallas Cowboys’ Quarterback To Be Traded, But Where And When? Denver Broncos, Chicago Bears Top List

 CBS Sports indicates that Rapoport may be correct when it comes to the Broncos lack of interest in Romo – at least via trade.
 While Romo has a short list of where he would like to land in 2017, the Broncos aren’t interested in trading for the veteran at this particular time.

 Denver failed to make the playoffs this season, thus giving them no shot at defending their Super Bowl title.
-For Broncos fans it was obvious why they failed to repeat as champions – lack of offensive power.
+For Broncos fans, it was obvious why they failed to repeat as champions – lack of offensive power.

 When Peyton Manning retired at the end of the 2015 season, the offense was supposed to be left for Brock Osweiler, who had been waiting in the wings for a few seasons.
 Osweiler surprised the Broncos by bolting to the Houston Texans before the 2016 season began, leaving Denver with two very young and inexperienced quarterbacks in Trevor Siemian and Paxton Lynch.

 It seems to make sense for Denver to try to acquire Romo this offseason for many reasons.
-The youngsters could learn a lot from the veteran and Denver still has a Super Bowl type defense and could be right back in the big game in 2018.
+The youngsters could learn a lot from the veteran and Denver still has a Super Bowl-type defense and could be right back in the big game in 2018.

-In his time with Dallas, Romo quickly became not only a fan favorite, but he also became a favorite of Cowboys owner jerry Jones.
+In his time with Dallas, Romo quickly became not only a fan favorite, but he also became a favorite of Cowboys owner Jerry Jones.
 While Jones and Romo do have great admiration and respect for one another, Romo apparently has made it clear he has no interest in backing up Dak Prescott beyond this season.

 If Romo isn’t traded to Denver, the Bears may have an inside track.
 Romo attended Eastern Illinois University and always refers to his time in the Windy City as a great one.
 Others on the possible Romo destination list include the Buffalo Bills and New York Jets.